-RJMetrics is a complete analytics designed to help online businesses make smarter decisions with their data.
+RJMetrics is a complete analytics platform designed to help online businesses make smarter decisions with their data.
 We provide the kinds of deep insights that were formerly only accessible by large companies willing to invest in full-time data data scientists.
 With RJMetrics, any company can become truly data-driven.

 Located in Center City, Philadelphia, RJMetrics is now home to 80 exceedingly attractive team members.